P.E.I. needs to prepare for deadly heat, says climate change expert | CBC News

 - Hundreds died because they couldn't escape B.C.'s extreme heat.
 Alerts wouldn't have saved them, advocates say

 The elderly are often vulnerable partly because they live alone.
-Wellness checks could ensure that if they have air conditioning that it is working properly, that they are staying hydrated, or that someone could take them to a cooling centre if required.
+Wellness checks could ensure that any air conditioning they have is working properly, that they are staying hydrated, and that someone can take them to a cooling centre if that's required.

 The homeless are also vulnerable, he said, because they often have nowhere to escape from the heat.
-Feltmate suggests establishing roving teams to check on people living on the street, making sure they know where cooling centres are, and offering them a ride to one if they need it.
+Feltmate suggests establishing roving teams to check on people living on the street, making sure they know where cooling centres are and offering them a ride to one if they need it.

 The need could be urgent.
-P.E.I. is moving into the summer months on a run of 11 months in a row with above average temperatures at Charlottetown Airport.
+P.E.I. is moving into the summer months on a run of 11 months in a row with above-average temperatures at Charlottetown Airport.

 With files from Island Morning